mingw-w64/mingw-w64.github.io/web/contribute.md

 The C11 standard has a section on threading which is still left unimplemented on several platforms.
-The API follows pthreads' quite closely and it is left to the implementor to decide whether to base it on winpthreads or directly on the (>= Vista) Win32 API.
+The API follows pthreads' quite closely and it is left to the implementer to decide whether to base it on winpthreads or directly on the (>= Vista) Win32 API.

 [The final C11 draft](http://www.open-std.org/jtc1/sc22/wg14/www/docs/n1570.pdf)